The Rise in Security Incident Costs and the Need for Cyber Insurance

 Often, smaller companies find themselves unprepared for this stipulation, resulting in hasty acquisition of policies.
 Thankfully, the digital landscape has facilitated the speedy purchase of these policies online from prominent insurance brokers.
 These can be either standalone policies or part of a bundled insurance package.

-Companies that store the following types of customer data are generally expected to have Cyber Insurance:
+Generally, companies that handle the following types of customer data are expected to have Cyber Insurance: